Wang-Guohao/Project-sample/Readme.md

 * [Problem](#Problem)
 * [Solution Video](#Solution-Video)
+  * Link a short video ( Youtube could work ) that walks through your approach and solution.
 * [Our Solution](#Our-Solution)
   * Add a link to your code ( Google colab )
   * [Study Design](#Study-Design)